 Doctors can usually diagnose Stevens-Johnson syndrome and toxic epidermal necrolysis by the appearance of the affected skin and mucous membranes, by their symptoms (pain rather than itching), by how quickly the skin is affected, and by how much of the skin is affected.

 A sample of skin may be removed and examined under a microscope (called a skin biopsy).

 People with Stevens-Johnson syndrome or toxic epidermal necrolysis are hospitalized.
 Any drugs suspected of causing either disorder are immediately discontinued.
 When possible, people are treated in a burn center or intensive care unit and given scrupulous care to avoid infection (see Severe burns).
 If the person survives, the skin grows back on its own, and, unlike burns, skin grafts are not needed.
 Fluids and salts, which are lost through the damaged skin, are replaced by vein (intravenously).

-Doctors may do a plasma exchange.
-During this procedure, the person's blood is removed, and the plasma is separated from the blood cells and platelets.
+Doctors may do a plasmapheresis.
+During this procedure, the person's blood is removed, and the plasma is separated from the blood.
 This procedure removes certain substances from the blood, possibly including drugs and antibodies (immune system proteins) that could be causing the disorder.

 Doctors may give intravenous human immune globulin to treat toxic epidermal necrolysis.
 This substance may help prevent further damage by blocking antibodies.